mantiumai/mantiumclient-py/README.md

 - Enter your email address and create a password.
 After you've verified the email, you'll be able to sign in to the Mantium application.
 You'll also need your username and password to obtain a token for API use.

 ## Installation
-Install [Node.js](https://nodejs.org/en/) on your computer.
-To install JavaScript Library please use the following command.
+To install the python Library please use the following command.

 ```bash
 pip install mantiumapi